ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-05-a-macroscopic-take-on-metaprogramming.md

 Another way to look at this problem would be to wonder if we could hijack this `_getDispatcher` function and mock it directly at the "source".

 es6 proxies allow just that.
-They offer a way to catch just what you need of the behaviour or add to it.
+They offer a way to catch just what you need of the behavior or add to it.

 So in our example, we replace the mock with the below:
 ```